Shekhar1259/IT314_Labs/README.md

 # IT314_Labs
-Here software engineering labs are uploaded
+Here software engineering labs are uploaded.